HOREHOUND MOTHERWORT

 Click on each photo thumbnail to enlarge.

 This biennial plant, introduced from Eurasia, grows up to 6 feet tall and has tiny white to pink flowers with some purple and yellow inside the corolla (A).
 The flowers are arranged in tight clusters where opposite leaves join the main stem (leaf axils) (B).
-The leaves are lance-shaped with course teeth (C).
+The leaves are lance-shaped with coarse teeth (C).
 The flower clusters turn red-brown and are then armed with numerous prickles protecting black seeds (F).
 These plants grow in abundance, especially near water (D).
-They were first noticed in 2012, the year after the flood.

 The lobed leaves of closely related Motherwort (Leonurus cardiaca) differentiate it from Horehound Motherwort.